Moscow: Religion

-Christians form the majority of the city's population; most of whom adhere Russian Orthodox Church.
-The Patriarch of Moscow serves as the head of the church and resides in the Danilov Monastery.
-Moscow was called the "city of 40 times 40 churches"—prior to 1917.
+Christians constitute the majority of the city's population, most of whom follow the Russian Orthodox Church.
+The Patriarch of Moscow serves as the head of the Church and lives in the Danilov Monastery.
+Moscow was called the "city of 40 times 40 churches"—before the Russian Revolution in 1917.
 Moscow is Russia's capital of Eastern Orthodox Christianity, which has been the country's traditional religion.

-Other religions practiced in Moscow include Buddhism, Hinduism, Islam, Judaism, Yazidism, and Rodnovery.
-The Moscow Mufti Council claimed that Muslims numbered around 1.5 million of 10.5 million of the city's population in 2010.
-There are four mosques in the city.
+Other religions practiced in Moscow include Buddhism, Hinduism, Islam, Judaism, Yazidism, and Rodnovery (Slavic Native Faith).
+The Moscow Mufti Council claimed that Muslims numbered around 1.5 million of the city's 10.5 million population in 2010.
+The city has four mosques.